yokod/plugin.video.pulsar/README.md

 Installation
 ------------
-- Install Quasar like any other addon
+- Install Quasar like any other add-on
 - Go to Settings > Services > Remote Control and **enable both options**
 - Restart Kodi